-1. Cape Rachado (Tanjung Tuan) – Port Dickson
+a.
+Cape Rachado (Tanjung Tuan)

-I enjoyed the breezy morning air and gorgeous view.
-Cars are not permitted to enter, so it is safe to stroll on the tarmac path.
+I enjoyed the breezy morning air and the breathtaking view.
+As cars are not allowed to enter, it’s safe to stroll on the tarmac path.
 (Note: When I left, the ticketing personnel came and collected RM1 from me.)

 The History of Cape Rachado